Common problems

 Counselling for stress, is no one-trick method.
 Managing stress also challenges, refines and extends individuals’ existing skills and capacities, to optimise more adaptive responses to stressful scenarios in life.
 This process has it’s beginnings, working phase and ending.
 Starting with fact gathering; the person telling their story and the counsellor enquiring about additional elements (e.g. earlier stress scenarios, level of support outside of counselling, what has been tried before).
 Next, taking a ‘Whole Person Psychology’ approach, a person’s core assumptions about life, core values, central motivators, lifestyle choices and challenges (diet, sleep, exercise, community and friendship interactions, spirituality/philosophy, intimate world, physical/psychological age’n’stage issues are all examined and reflected in the safe, yet exacting context of professional counselling.

 No single counselling journey is the same in my experience, therefore I don’t ‘formularise’ my response to people with chronic stress.
 Suffice to say, my intention is to equip a person to better respond to current challenges as well as creating enduring new skills and understanding that is life enhancing.
 Freud first asserted anxiety was a sign of ‘trouble within’, unresolved conflict in the unconscious mind.
 Everyone’s life contains considerable stress.
 Our vulnerability to stress can relate to ‘issues pending and avoided’ in our subconscious mind. (eg childhood neglect, learning trauma, enmeshed relationship with parent) Counselling for stress can extend into depth psychotherapy, where appropriate, as ‘hidden’ issues are examined that underly the chronicity of stress in your life.
+Ultimately, being ill-at-ease begins and ends resolving your relationship with yourself.

 (click link in title for more information on stress)

-Family therapy is a style of psychotherapy designed to identify family patterns that contribute to a behavior disorder or psychological distress and help family members break those habits.
+Family therapy is a style of counselling designed to identify family patterns that contribute to a behavior disorder or psychological distress and help family members break those habits.
 Family therapy involves discussion and problem-solving sessions with the family.
 Some of these sessions may be as a group, in couples, or one on one.
 In family therapy, the web of interpersonal relationships is examined and, ideally, communication is strengthened within the family.

 Family therapy theory, in explaining symptoms of distress, describes family members as a series of inter-connected vessels.
 When ’emotional energy’ isn’t expressed in one vessel, it may cause another nearby vessel to overflow.
 It goes some way to explaining why therapists have this notion of distinguishing ‘presenting problems’ from ‘underlying problems’ when developing for example, an assessment of a distressed child.